-Struffoli or pignolata
+Struffoli or pignolata Calabrian desserts

 Le pitte di San Martino

-It is made of sponge, ricotta (sheep’s), marzipan, candied peel, chocolate drops and castor sugar.
+The main ingredients are sponge, ricotta (sheep’s), marzipan, candied peel, chocolate drops and castor sugar.
 Extremely sweet, but delicious and very colourful to look at.
 The bars and patisseries are an explosion of colour with those wonderful cassata cakes, especially for special occasions such as Christmas or Easter.

 Other typical Calabrian desserts are mostaccioli which are biscuit- based made with honey and shaped to represent rural life and the sea in Calabria.
 You can find shapes of horses, donkeys, cows and fish.
 The Neapolitan ones have a similar name but are completely covered in chocolate.

 The tartufo di Pizzo is another Calabrian delight.
 A ball of ice cream covered in thick chocolate and sprinkled with cocoa powder.
 When you bite into it, the chocolate oozes out.
 There are many other typical Calabrian, Neapolitan and Sicilian delights, but I just wanted to share with you a few of my favourite ones.